santiment/academy/src/docs/sangraphs/metrics/velocity-of-tokens/index.md

 author: Santiment Team
 ---

-*For a more in-depth explanation of \'Velocity of Tokens\', please click* [*here*](https://community.santiment.net/t/token-velocity-metric/412/2)*.
+*For a more in-depth explanation of `Velocity of Tokens`, please click* [*here*](https://community.santiment.net/t/token-velocity-metric/412/2)*.
 For a video breakdown of Transaction Volume and Token Velocity, click*